daniilidis-group/mvsec/website/content/index.md

 type: index
 weight: 0
 ---

+April 18 2019: We have generated HDF5 files as a ROS free alternative for the dataset.
+These are now available for download, please see the Downloads section.

 Ground truth optical flow is now available, as presented in "EV-FlowNet: Self-Supervised Optical Flow Estimation for Event-based Cameras".
 See the Downloads page for more info.

 ## The Multi Vehicle Stereo Event Camera Dataset